letmebefree/zonetradingmanual/auto-trading-parameters.md

 TARGET\_NONE

 No target will be calculated.
-Either the trade will be closed manually or the EA will close the trade based on price action or using a trailing stop of some description
+Either the trade will be closed manually or the EA will close the trade based on price action or using a trailing stop according to strategy settings.

 TARGET\_FIXED\_R